 When you raise finance with a secured loan for homeowners, you’re effectively placing a second charge loan on it; therefore it’s going to lower your equity.
 That will take a ripple effect by lowering your loan-to-value ratio, decreasing the total amount you can borrow against your home.

 With enough equity in your home, and the ability to pass the affordability criteria, you’d be able to remortgage for a higher amount and use the excess to repay a secured loan.
 If you already have a secured loan and don’t have enough income to increase the amount of your remortgage, you may need to keep your mortgage and secured loan separate, so essentially remortgaging to pay off your debts may not be an option.

 It is certainly possible to remortgage whilst you have an outstanding secured loan, but it does need to be considered in the application process because it affects the total amount you can borrow as it is placing a second charge loan against your home.

 What’s better for Bad Credit Applicants – A Secured Loan or a Remortgage?

+So is it better to remortgage or get a loan?
 In situations where your credit reports are hindering your ability to access finance, the secured loan option is by far the easiest way forward.
 That’s not to say it’s the best option, just easier.
-The reason being, it’s a higher risk anyway because it’s a second charge on your property, but more importantly, the lending criteria for secured loans are not as strict as they are for mortgage products of any type.
+The reason is, it’s a higher risk anyway because it’s a second charge on your property, but more importantly, the lending criteria for secured loans are not as strict as they are for mortgage products of any type.